aalbaali/graph_optimization/readme.md

-# Done so far
+# What the repository contains so far
-1. Wrote a `BaseNode` abstract class handle that will serve as the "variables" to solve for.
-This includes an `oplus` operator that implements a customized addition.
-2. Implemented a `NodeR2` class derived handle from the `BaseNode` class.
-This implements a class for a variable living in a 2D Euclidean space.
-3. Wrote a `BaseFactor` abstract class handle.
-Derived classes are meant to implement *factors*.
-4. Implemented a `FactorR2R2` class handle derived from `BaseFactor`.
-This type of factor is a constraint in 2D Euclidean space (for example, a process model for the nodes in 2D space).
+1. Abstract `BaseNode` class and implementations of it including
+   1. `NodeSE2`, and
+   2. `NodeRn`.
+2. Abstract `FactorGraph` class and implementation of it including
+   1. `FactorSE2`,
+   2. `FactorSE2Meas` (measurements on `SE2` nodes),
+   3. `FactorSE2SE2` to model `SE2` process models,
+   4. `FactorRn`,
+   5. `FactorRnRn`.
+3. A `LieGroups` abstract class that can be inherited with `BaseNode` or `BaseFactor` classes.
-5. Wrote a `FactorGraph` class handle that implements a factor graph.
-It uses nodes derived from `BaseNode` and `BaseFactor`.
+4. A `FactorGraph` class that uses custom node and implements a factor graph.
+5. A `GraphOptimizer` that optimizes over the provided factor graph.
+6. Some examples demonstrating the usage of these classes.
+Mainly, using the `GraphOptimizer` class.

 # To be done
 ## General
-- [x] Write an optimization class that takes a factor graph and computes that MAP estimate.
-- [ ] Write a graph plotter class.
-We can plot the node locations based on the actual position of the robot.
+- [ ] Write a graph post-processing class.
+Ideally, we'd plot the node locations based on the actual position of the robot.
 Furthermore, covariance ellipses can be added!

 ## `BaseNode` and derived classes
 - [ ] Maybe change the name from `BaseNode` to `VariableNode` since a `BaseFactor` is also a node.
 The reason for such weird naming is that I recently changed the `BaseFactor` name from `BaseEdge` and decided to treat factors as nodes (as should be) rather than treating them as edges.